FurryCoders/falocalrepo-server/README.md

 various tables.

 The information table displays the total number of submissions, journals, and users together with the version of the database.
-Clicking on any of the counters open the relevant browse page.
+Clicking on any of the counters open the relevant search & browse page.

-Underneath the information table are buttons that open new search pages for submissions, journals, and users.

 ### Browse & Search